The Kootenay Rockies region is the first in Canada to implement a

 On May 5, 2022, Natural Resources Canada announced a $1 million investment in the Community Energy Association (CEA) to support the installation of up to 90 EV chargers across the Kootenay Rockies region.
 The CEA will select funding recipients through a transparent process based on demand.
 The EV chargers will be installed in public places, multi-unit residential buildings, on streets, at workplaces or at facilities for servicing light-duty vehicle fleets by October 2023.
 This new program builds off of the Accelerate Kootenays project.

-Join in, April 13, 2023 to learn about the benefits and opportunity through the Targeted Regional Tourism Destination Infrastructure Funding for non-profit, an Indigenous community or municipality.
+Webinars are offered to learn about the benefits and opportunity through the Targeted Regional Tourism Destination Infrastructure Funding for non-profit, an Indigenous community or municipality.
+Watch for announcements in our newsletters.

 ACCELERATE KOOTENAYS FUNDING PROGRAM